nus-cs2113-AY2122S1/tp/docs/team/yeezao.md

 In addition, I made contributions to the following sections:

-- Introduction
-- Using this guide
-- Quick Start
+- Introduction, Using this guide, Quick Start
 - FAQ #1

 #### Contributions to Developer Guide: